200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 200-I OMB SF

-Do not count me as a pedant, but there are generally accepted abbreviations.
-In this case, there should be the 200 I ombre.
-Maybe for some it’s not essential, but it hurts your eyes and ear.
+Don't think I'm a pedant, but there are generally accepted abbreviations.
+In this case, it should be the 200th separate motorized rifle brigade.
+Maybe for someone it's not important, but it's jarring to the eye and ear.

 Omb is a separate medical battalion.

-I immediately remember Serdyukov, who, being the Minister of Defense, read the document and asked: "What does the BBC have to do with it?"
+I immediately remember Serdyukov, who, as Minister of Defense, read the document and asked: “What does the BBC have to do with this?”

 In response to him: "This is the Air Force - the Air Force."